 ACP has decried discriminatory policies against LGBTQ+ people and objected in particular to the interference with the physician-patient relationship and penalization of evidence-based care.
 ACP believes that physicians and other health care professionals should not fear criminal punishment for providing the medical standard of care, nor should the government attempt to force disclosure of patient information related to gender-affirming care.
 ACP policy also calls for coverage of comprehensive transgender health care in private and public insurance plans.
 In addition to speaking out against these harmful laws, ACP has joined amicus briefs in legal challenges discriminating against transgender people and will continue to support legal and legislative efforts protecting against these medically unsound and dangerous restrictions.

-The Biden Administration has taken multiple actions to address this legislative trend.
-On March 2, 2022, HHS clarified that physicians and other health care personnel are not required to disclose patient information regarding gender-affirming care and that denials of care based on gender identity are illegal.
-On March 31, the U.S. Department of Justice wrote to state attorneys general warning that bans on gender-affirming care are unconstitutional and violate multiple federal laws.
+With the Biden Administration opposing these restrictions, the U.S. Department of Justice has issued guidance written to state attorneys general warning that bans on gender-affirming care are unconstitutional and violate multiple federal laws.
+In March 2022, HHS clarified that physicians and other health care personnel are not required to disclose patient information regarding gender-affirming care and that denials of care based on gender identity are illegal.
 HHS has also called for physicians and patients who believe they have been discriminated against on the basis of gender identity or disability in seeking to access gender-affirming care to file a complaint with the department’s Office of Civil Rights.